lukeswitz/PathShield/README.md

 - Ensure you have the required libraries:
   `M5StickCPlus, BLEDevice, BLEUtils, BLEScan`

+4. Add Boards

+- Visit the board docs for [M5](https://docs.m5stack.com/en/arduino/arduino_board) for up to date instructions.

-3. Copy MacPrefixes.h to your Arduino libraries project directory
+3. Copy MacPrefixes.h & PathShield.ino files to your Arduino project directory

 ## Usage